datawire/go-mkopensource/README.md

 `go-mkopensource` what to use for the name of the directory inside of the tarball (since it does not know the name of the file that you are directing the output to).

+### Output type

+Parameter --output-type controls what is printed in the output.

+#### `--output-type=full`

+Program outputs each dependency, version and it's license

+#### `--output-type=license`

+Program outputs just the list of licenses references by the Go standard library and the software dependencies.

 ## Using as a library